esoreq/Day_one/_episodes/04-week.md

 ```

 ## Extend your load_data function
-Now we just add a stage to our `load_data` function to excute the new function
+Now we just add a stage to our `load_data` function to execute the new function

 ```python
 def load_data(stage,input_path,input_name,reapply=False):